nbhasin2/Sudoku/README.md

 ## How to run

-- Simply download the project and make sure you have XCode 7.3
+- Simply download the project and make sure you have XCode 7.3 to run it.
+- Once downloaded open project in XCode 7.3 and hit play button to run the app.
-- Written in Swift
+- Written in Swift 2

 ## How to add new puzzle / solve it